MithrilJS/mithril.js/docs/index.md

 	</div>
 </div>

-Mithril is used by companies like Vimeo and Nike, and open source platforms like Lichess.
+Mithril.js is used by companies like Vimeo and Nike, and open source platforms like Lichess.

-If you are an experienced developer and want to know how Mithril compares to other frameworks, see the [framework comparison](framework-comparison.md) page.
+If you are an experienced developer and want to know how Mithril.js compares to other frameworks, see the [framework comparison](framework-comparison.md) page.

-Mithril supports IE11, Firefox ESR, and the last two versions of Firefox, Edge, Safari, and Chrome.
+Mithril.js supports IE11, Firefox ESR, and the last two versions of Firefox, Edge, Safari, and Chrome.
 No polyfills required.

 *Looking for the v1 docs?
 [Click here](https://mithril.js.org/archive/v1.1.7/index.html).*